Serious Mental Illness: Introduction to Psychosis Etiology, Assessment, and Treatment

 Course Summary

-This course discusses the complexities involved in assessing, diagnosing, and treating “serious mental illness”; the challenges individuals with serious mental illness face; common stigma and biases; and how to best treat this population according to evidence-based treatment and best practices.
+By taking this course, you will gain a better understanding of the complexities involved in assessing, diagnosing, and treating “serious mental illness,” the challenges individuals with serious mental illness face, common stigmas and biases, and how to best treat this population according to evidence-based treatment and best practices.

 Learning Objectives